 If you have any questions about Zen Retreat 2022, please contact us at firstname.lastname@example.org.

-A Zen retreat is an intense training event to help practitioners advance their Zen practice, break through the loop of duality, and uncover the nature of self within a set period.
+A Zen retreat is an intense training event to advance your Zen practice, know yourself better, and uncover your self-nature within a set period.
 We will be practicing the Zen method of doubting meditation (ch: huatou, jp: wato, kr: gwanhwa), a time-tested and widely-applied skill which has been proven to lead people to enlightenment, to uncover their self-nature.

-This is a rare opportunity to learn and practice the traditional Zen method of doubting meditation, through self-inquiring to self-realization.
-You will be introduced to the history and the skill of doubting meditation, learn the fundamental Zen concepts through Zen stories from the discourses of ancient Zen masters and their disciples, practice doubting meditation, and share your Zen meditation experience with your fellow practitioners to learn from each other’s progress and mistakes.
+You will be introduced to the history and the skill of doubting meditation, learn the fundamental Zen concepts through Zen stories (Gongan or Koan) from the discourses of ancient Zen masters and their disciples, practice doubting meditation, and share your Zen meditation experience with your fellow practitioners to learn from each other’s progress and mistakes.